Volunteer Handbook – Program Values and Guidelines

 Equitable Access The district shall provide every student with equitable access to a high-quality curriculum, support, facilities and other educational resources, even when this means differentiating resource allocation.

-Racial Equity is the condition that would be achieved if one's racial Analysis The district shall review existing policies, programs, professional development and procedures to ensure the promotion of Racial Equity is the condition that would be achieved if one's racial, and all applicable new policies, programs and procedures will be developed using a The Racial Equity Analysis Tool lays out a clear process and a.
+Racial Equity Analysis The district shall review existing policies, programs, professional development and procedures to ensure the promotion of racial equity, and all applicable new policies, programs and procedures will be developed using a racial equity analysis tool.

 Workforce Equity The district shall actively work to have the teacher and administrator workforce be balanced and reflect the diversity of the student body.
 The district shall recruit, employ, support and retain a workforce that includes racial, gender, and linguistic diversity, as well as culturally competent administrative, instructional and support personnel.